BN Notes

 Women

-MM is the most obvious challenge for saying anything about general trends, but freelance lecturing is also highly concentrated around two women, Jane Ellen Harrison and Helen Mary Tirard (perhaps especially the latter).
+MM is the most obvious challenge for saying anything about general trends, but freelance lecturing is also highly concentrated around a few women, especially Helen Mary Tirard.

 MM is still way out ahead, but some women (eg Ada Goodrich-Fraser) are rather differently placed when this is included.